Fine tuning SMLs

 Copy

-We create a function for tokenizing the dataset
+We create a function to tokenize the dataset

 def tokenize_function(examples):